 What is a dilated eye exam and when do you need one?

-The main difference is that a dilated eye exam takes place while your pupils are dilated, which allows your eye doctor to take a better look at your optic nerves and retinas at the back of your eyes.
+The dilated portion of the eye exam takes place while your pupils are dilated, which allows your eye doctor to get a better look at the retinas and optic nerves using magnifying lenses and special light sources.

 What happens during a dilated eye exam?

 After assessing your visual acuity, your optometrist will put a series of drops into your eyes.
 These drops will stimulate your pupils, making them expand or dilate.
 Because the drops do not allow the pupils to constrict (get smaller), they provide larger “windows” for your doctor to view the back of your eyes.